 Requested Truckee Donner Recreation and Park District add “achievable housing” to their fee guidelines for waiver, deferral, or reduction of mitigation and Quimby fees.

 April 2018 – Recommending new language for consideration by Town of Truckee and Placer County Building Departments for Local Achievable/Affordable Housing building permits to have a two day turnaround time.

 CATT’s Local Government Affairs Committee unanimously approved the Achievable Local Housing Definition at its February 12, 2018 meeting.

 January 2018 – Has started a dialogue with Lahontan Regional Water Quality Control Board about their prohibition on second units on parcels smaller than 3 acres (roughly 1000 parcels affected in Truckee).

-April 2020 – Provided $1M in funding to the Frishman Hollow II project.
+April 2020 – Provided $1MM in funding to the Frishman Hollow II project.
 Increased funding for the Martis Fund Down Payment Assistance Program from $250k to $500k.

 January 2020 – The Martis Fund Down Payment Assistance Program (DPAP), managed by SBC, has initiated a third round of funding in the amount of $500,000, for a total of over $1.4 million since 2016.
 A total of 38 families in our community have been supported with down payment assistance.

 September 2019 – The Martis Fund Down Payment Assistance Program (DPAP) has completed its second round of funding for a total of $1.2 million since 2016.
 A total of 33 families in our community have received DPAP loans!
 The Martis Fund has allocated an additional $250,000 to the program for 2020.